signum-network/CIPs/SIP/sip-45.md

 -   Delagte royalities from NFT sales to a staking contract
 -   Paying extra yield for long-term holders
--   Pooling smart tokens to by pass distributio to holder instrudactions with high position requirement
+-   Pooling smart tokens to bypass distribution to holder instructions with high position requirements

 ##  Java code for the SRC-45 contract
 The Java code for the NFT standard looks as follows: